 Tom is on Facebook - tom.clelland.3348

-22nd March 2016 Leith Folk Club with Wendy Weatherby on cello and John Weatherby on banjo and sound.
-(Thanks, Marianne, for asking me back.)
+Thanks to everyone who came along on 22nd March 2016 to Leith Folk Club.
+Thanks to Wendy Weatherby on cello and John Weatherby on banjo and sound and to Marianne, for asking me back.

 Gigs confirmed for 2016/2017

 Edinburgh Folk Club, The Wee Folk Club, Newtongrange, Edinburgh, Clyde Valley, Den Haag (Netherlands)

 (for more detail, see the concerts page)

 Out now - "Next Time".